eigenkarmanetwork/EKN/README.md

 * 403: Service name or key is incorrect.
 * 403: Username or Password is incorrect.
-* 409: Service user already connected to the ETN.
+* 409: Service user already connected to the EKN.
 * 200: JSON:
         {
             "password": str